rm-controls/rm_controllers/rm_shooter_controllers/README.md

 # rm_shooter_controller

-## 1.Overview
+## 1. Overview

-The Controller is RoboMaster robot shooter controller.
+The controller is RoboMaster robot shooter controller.
 It is used for reading joint sensor data and sending command to motors.
 Besides , It will calls control loop (update method) periodically at a set frequency .

 **Keywords:** shooter